Instant Khaman Dhokla, sweet and savoury steamed vegan snack that is made with chickpea flour.

 How to serve Dhokla

 Serve Dhokla with chutneys( tamarind and spicy green chutney) for breakfast, with lunch and dinner thalis as snacks or served as evening time snacks with tea.
 Kids love it especially due to soft, melt in mouth texture.
-It also a has a sweet and tangy taste as it is soaked in sugar and lemon juice, before servings.
+It also a has a sweet and tangy taste as it is soaked in sugar and lemon juice.
 It is an ideal snack to serve to guests or take to potlucks and picnics.

 Let’s now quickly see my version of Instant Khaman Dhokla